Slot Die Coating: Theory, Design, & Applications

 - The head-positioning system maintains the position of the head relative to the substrate

-Figure 1 shows a simplified roll-to-roll slot-die system.
-A uniform flow of solution must be delivered from the metering system into the slot-die head.
+The figure above shows a simplified roll-to-roll slot die system.
+A uniform flow of solution must be delivered from the metering system into the slot die head.
 This is important to provide a specified coating thickness, as well as a constantly uniform film across the length of coating.

 The final part of the system is how the substrate is moved relative to the head.
 In a roll-to-roll system, this is controlled by a roller which feeds the flexible sheet in at a given speed.
 In a sheet-to-sheet system, a linear stage can be used to move the substrate; this method is typically used for rigid substrates.

-The way all these subsystems interact results in the formation of a stable coating, where the thickness of the deposited wet film is ultimately decided by i) the speed at which the substrate passes the slot-die head, and ii) the rate at which the solution is dispensed from the slot-die head.
+The way all these subsystems interact results in the formation of a stable coating, where the thickness of the deposited wet film is ultimately decided by:

 Another important aspect is how the solution is delivered by the metering system.
 Some methods of delivery provide solution in small discreet pulses rather than a constant rate and the frequency of these pulses can result in chatter defects appearing in the film.